Does Alcohol Affect Fertility? Comprehensive Drinking & Pregnancy Guide

 Does alcohol affect ovulation?

 Heavy alcohol consumption can disrupt menstrual cycle regularity and ovulation patterns, which are critical for conception.
 Alcohol increases oestrogen levels while decreasing progesterone, and can alter levels of oestradiol, testosterone, and luteinising hormone — all of which are necessary for regular ovulation.
-These disruptions can make predicting fertile windows more difficult and extend time to conception.
+These disruptions can make predicting your fertile window more difficult and extend your time to conception.

 Can a man drink alcohol when trying to conceive?

-Moderate alcohol consumption is generally considered compatible with male fertility, but heavy drinking (more than 25 units per week) is associated with significantly reduced sperm quality, lower testosterone levels, and increased risk of erectile dysfunction.
-Men trying to conceive are advised to limit intake to moderate levels or abstain entirely, with improvements in sperm parameters typically visible after approximately three months of reduced consumption.
+Moderate alcohol consumption is generally considered compatible with male fertility, but heavy drinking (more than 25 units per week) is associated with significantly reduced sperm quality and lower testosterone levels, and heavy chronic use is associated with erectile dysfunction.
+If you're a man trying to conceive, aim to limit your intake to moderate levels or abstain entirely — you can typically expect improvements in sperm parameters after approximately three months of reduced consumption.

 Is it safe to drink alcohol during the two-week wait?